TomFrost/Semlocks/README.md

 - **semaphore** *string:* A string representing the semaphore whose max should be changed.
 - **max** *number|null:* The number of simultaneous locks for this semaphore.
-If null or <1, the max will revert to its default of 1.
+If null, the max will revert to following the default setting (see `setDefaultMaxLocks` above).

 ### Events
 Semlocks is an EventEmitter that fires the following events: